 370 m gain | 6.4 km return | 2-2.5 hour return | Dog friendly

-Trig M track is a relatively short track, well marked with a nicely formed path.
-There’s two places you can start the track, one being Starvation Gully, the other at Coach Stream on the bottom of Porter’s Pass.
+Trig M track is a relatively short track, well marked with a nicely formed path and one of the best beginner hikes in Canterbury.
+There are two places you can start the track, one being Starvation Gully, the other at Coach Stream on the bottom of Porter’s Pass.
 The Coach Stream route is an extra 4.6 km round trip and is closed for lambing between October and November.

 I suggest starting at the Starvation Gully trailhead.
 This track is open the entire way and the first 30-40 minutes is an uphill climb before hitting the ridgeline and becoming more undulating.
 You gain a lot of altitude in that first 40 minutes and is the hardest part of the track.
 Once you’ve passed that the rest of the walk is quite easy and the views are fantastic!